We sometimes use affiliate links in our content. This won’t cost you anything, but it helps us to keep the site running. Thanks for your support.

 Thanks to Janee’ Lowrance, Denise Gregson, and Wende for writing the lessons for this Stellaluna Unit Study and Lapbook.

-Here are some sample lessons from the Stellaluna Unit Study.
+Here are some sample activities and lessons from the Stellaluna Unit Study.

 What is a predator?
 What is prey?
 Can you name some of each?
 Can you make a chain of who eats who?
 Start with an animal and name some of the things they eat, then what those things eat, and so on.
 This is called a food chain.